Danieltadele777/Docker-ELT-pipeline/README.md

 # Pipeline with Docker + Snowflake

 This project demonstrates a production-style **ETL (Extract, Transform, Load)** pipeline using Docker, Python, and Snowflake.
-It fetches live crypto prices using the [CoinGecko API](https://www.coingecko.com/), containers the pipeline using Docker, and loads it into a Snowflake table.
+It fetches live crypto prices using the [CoinGecko API](https://www.coingecko.com/), containers the pipeline using Docker, and loads it into a Snowflake table!

 ---
 ## Table of contents